slowli/tardigrade/ARCHITECTURE.md

   that are used by multiple crates, in particular, the macro crate.
 - The [`tardigrade-rt`](crates/rt) crate provides an embeddable runtime for workflow modules.
+- The [`tardigrade-worker`](crates/worker) crate provides API definitions and implementation framework for workers.
 - The [`tardigrade-grpc`](crates/grpc) crate provides a gRPC service wrapper for the runtime.
 (Actually, there are multiple services split by the domain;
   e.g., functionality related to channels is extracted into a separate service.)